sgmurphy/wordpress-plugins/wordpress-popup/readme.txt

 = Are there any feature limitations with Hustle? =
 No!
 Hustle gives you all the same settings and options as Hustle Pro.
 The only difference is Hustle Pro offers unlimited Opt-ins, Custom Content, and Social Sharing.

+= How can I report security issues or bugs? =
+We take plugin security incredibly seriously; if you have a bug or vulnerability to report, you can do so through the Patchstack Vulnerability Disclosure Program.
+It’s fast, easy, and you will be notified when the issue is fixed.
+[Report a vulnerability](https://patchstack.com/database/vdp/wordpress-popup).

 == Screenshots ==

 1. Easily customize the look of your campaigns using the in-built appearance settings.